 The right side of Figure 3-2 illustrates the SOIS reference communication architecture, including the application support and subnetwork layer services.
 This is an architectural representation that must be mapped to physical communications.
 In essence, SOIS attempts to decompose the communications infrastructure inherent in all spacecraft into a defined set of services typically required by all missions.
 In general, SOIS does not define protocols; rather these are developed or adopted from commercial, CCSDS, or ECSS documents.

 The left side of Figure 3-2, and its relationship with the right side, is the subject of this book.
-The system model consists of device datasheets at the time of this writing, and will expand to include deployment descriptions in a future revision.
+The system model consists of device datasheets at the time of this writing, and can expand to include deployment descriptions in a future revision.
 A common dictionary of terms provides consistent terminology across the set of model artifacts and across projects.
 The device datasheets describe devices onboard a vehicle, and specify device services that present the data interfaces of the device for use by applications.

 This architecture conforms to the layering principles of the OSI protocol model, in that each service is at a specific layer and communicates only with those immediately above or below it.
 The right side of Figure 3-2, in the bottom compartment of relevant boxes, contains a mapping to the OSI protocol model; it is clear that SOIS factors the model differently than does OSI.
 The reason for the difference is adaptation of SOIS services to accommodate the variety of ways in which manufacturers of subnetworks package protocols in their products.